 - The Broads are characterised by a limited palette of natural vernacular materials, predominantly: red pantiles, water reed thatch, timber shingles, red brick, coloured render, timber cladding and flint.
 These materials must be used as they reinforce local distinctiveness, are visually recessive and have a soft and natural texture that relates well to the wider landscape and helps new buildings to harmonise with their surroundings.
-Choice should be steered by context and can be applied differently to vary the design and composition of the building whilst responding to the local character. - Structures made with stainless steel or glass (e.g. balustrades) are therefore likely to appear incongruous and in most locations must not be used, due to their shiny and reflective qualities which are at odds with the predominant palette of materials found within the Broads.
+Choice should be steered by context and can be applied differently to vary the design and composition of the building whilst responding to the local character. - The appropriateness of sustainable design solutions that make use of natural materials must also be considered, for example green walls and roofs.
+These can be visually recessive and help to relate a new building to its wider landscape setting, whilst also providing benefits such as increasing biodiversity, reducing rainwater run-off, improving air quality and improving thermal performance which contributes to greater energy efficiency.